Moscow promises access to occupied nuclear power plant

 Russia now wants to strengthen the air defenses around the occupied nuclear power plant.
 Europe’s largest nuclear power plant is running normally, the damaged power connections have been repaired.

 To the knowledge of the German Federal Office for Radiation Protection (BfS), no radioactive radiation has escaped in the course of the hostilities surrounding the Ukrainian nuclear power plant.
-“There is no evidence that radioactive substances could have been released in Ukraine,” the Federal Office told the newspapers of the Funke media group.
+“There is no evidence that radioactive substances might have been released in Ukraine,” the Federal Office told the newspapers of the Funke media group.
 According to the BfS, all available radiological readings were “in the normal range”.

 Leave a Comment